Villages across LI to hold March 16 mayoral, trustee races

 Village officials said COVID-19 restrictions will be enforced at polling sites.

-Massapequa Park administrator Linda Tuminello said the village, which does not have contested races Tuesday, will implement pandemic precautions.
+Massapequa Park administrator Linda Tuminello said the village will implement pandemic precautions.

 "Anyone that comes into Village Hall to vote, they’re required to wear a mask," she said.
 "Village Hall is sanitized and will be sanitized the night before."